glouppe/info8002-large-scale-data-systems/README.md

 - English
 - Up to 4 pages
 - Formatted using the LaTeX template [`template-report-reading-assignment.tex`](https://glouppe.github.io/info8002-large-scale-data-systems/template-report-reading-assignment.tex)
+- You are allowed to complete the project by yourself, or in groups with a maximum of 3 students.

 Your report should be submitted  by **December 21, 2018 at 23:59** on the [submission platform](https://submit.montefiore.ulg.ac.be/).
 This is a **hard** deadline.